 4. Create A Cozy Corner (Your Personal Winter Nook)

-I’ve noticed that even a small unused corner feels special once it’s clearly defined.
-A lamp and one soft layer completely change how often you actually use the space.
+Designate one spot as your reading-tea-scroll nook.
+It doesn’t need a bay window, just intention and a couple of soft layers.
+I’ve noticed that even a small unused corner feels special once it’s clearly defined, and a lamp plus one soft layer completely changes how often you actually use the space.

 Build The Nook